trimble-oss/website-modus.trimble.com/content/components/mobile/accordions/styles.md

 ## Specifications

-Accordion (aka expansion panel) is a vertically stacked, full-width, list of options that can expand/collapse to reveal or hide more associated content.
+An accordion (aka expansion panel) is a vertically stacked, full-width list of options that can expand/collapse to reveal or hide more associated content.

 - Accordions can display directly on the page or in a card container.
 - The arrow icon acts as an affordance to indicate the functionality of the accordion, and as a visual marker of the state of the accordion through its rotation and direction.